phoeniX-Digital-Design/phoeniX/README.md

 <div align="justify">

-**phoeniX** RISC-V processor platform is designed in Verilog HDL based on the 32-bit Base Instrcution Set of [RISC-V Instruction Set Architecture](http://riscv.org/) and can execute `RV32IEM` instructions (user have options to choose between `I` and `E`, and also to activate/deactivate `M` extensions), with special features supported for **approximate computing** techniques.
+The **phoeniX** RISC-V processor platform is designed in Verilog HDL based on the 32-bit Base Instrcution Set of [RISC-V Instruction Set Architecture](http://riscv.org/) V2.2 and is able to execute `RV32IEM` instructions, with specialized features supported for **approximate computing** techniques.
 In fact, **phoeniX** is a novel modular and extensive RISC-V platform for approximate computing.

-The constant demand for energy-efficient and high-performance embedded systems motivates the development of new processor architectures, leading to modern concepts in computer engineering and digital systems, which **approximate computing** is a well-known example of.
-This project includes a novel modular and extensive approximate computing embedded processor platform named **phoeniX**, using the standard RISC-V ISA extensions, which aims to maximize energy efficiency while maintaining acceptable application-level accuracy.
+The demand for energy-efficient and high-performance embedded systems motivates the development of new processor architectures, leading to modern concepts in computer engineering and digital systems, which **approximate computing** is a well-known example of.
+This project includes a novel reconfigurable approximate computing embedded platform named **phoeniX**, using the standard RISC-V ISA extensions, which aims to maximize energy-efficiency while maintaining acceptable application-level accuracy.

-The proposed platform enables integration of approximate arithmetic units at the core level, with different structures, accuracies, timings and etc. without any need for editing rest of the core, especially in control logic.
-This platform is allowing configurable trade-offs between speed, accuracy and energy consumption based on specific application requirements.
-Additionally, the platform includes a modular architecture that enables easy integration of various specialized units, such as hardware accelerators and coprocessors, to enhance performance for specific tasks.
+The platform enables integration of approximate arithmetic circuits at the core level, with different structures, accuracies, timings and etc. without any need for modification in rest of the core, especially in control logic.
+This platform allows configurable trade-offs between speed, accuracy and power consumption based on application requirements.
+Additionally, the platform includes a modular architecture that enables easy integration of specialized units, such as hardware accelerators and co-processors, to enhance performance for specific tasks.

 You can find a full list of RISC-V assembly instructions in the [ISA Specifications Documents](https://riscv.org/technical/specifications/).

-The core can be implemented as a softcore CPU on Xilinx 6, 7, Ultrascale and Ultrascale+ series FPGA boards using logic synthesis.
-This allows flexible integration of the core's functionality within the FPGA fabric.
-The Xilinx 7 series FPGA boards provide a versatile platform for hosting the softcore CPU implementation, offering configurable features and adaptability.

-The core has undergone a complete synthesis flow to become an integrated circuit using **Design Compiler** tool.
-The implementation was specifically carried out utilizing 45nm CMOS technology.
 </div>

 <div align="justify">

-This repository contains an open source CPU including RTL codes and assistant software, under the [GNU V3.0 license](https://en.wikipedia.org/wiki/GNU_General_Public_License) and is free to use.
+This repository contains an open source RISC-V embedded core, including RTL codes and assistant software, under the [GNU V3.0 license](https://en.wikipedia.org/wiki/GNU_General_Public_License) and is free to use.
 The platform's technical specifications are published under supervision of [IUST Electronics Research Center](http://idea.iust.ac.ir/content/76317/phoeniX-POINTS--A-RISC-V-Platform-for-Approximate-Computing-Version-0.1-Technical-Specifications).

 </div>

-You can cite the document as:
+Publications:

 </div>

+- A. Delavari, F. Ghoreishy, H. S. Shahhoseini and S. Mirzakuchaki, "A Reconfigurable Approximate Computing RISC-V Platform for Fault-Tolerant Applications," 2024 27th Euromicro Conference on Digital System Design (DSD), Paris, France, 2024.

 - A. Delavari, F. Ghoreishy, H. S. Shahhoseini and S. Mirzakuchaki (2023), “phoeniX: A RISC-V Platform for Approximate Computing Technical Specifications,” [Online].
 Available: http://www.iust.ac.ir/content/76158/phoeniX-POINTS--A-RISC-V-Platform-for-Approximate-Computing